schoero/swissqrbill/docs/how-to-create-a-complete-qr-bill.md

 ][stackblitz]

 In this guide you will learn how you can use SwissQRBill to create a complete PDF file and then attach the QR slip to the bottom of the page.
-We will use [PDFKit][npm pdfkit] to create a PDF document with a Logo, title and the address of the biller, as well as the recipient.
+We will use [PDFKit][npm-pdfkit] to create a PDF document with a Logo, title and the address of the biller, as well as the recipient.
-Then we use [SwissQRBill][npm swissqrbill] to create a table containing the billable items and add the QR slip to the bottom of the page.
+Then we use [SwissQRBill][npm-swissqrbill] to create a table containing the billable items and add the QR slip to the bottom of the page.

-The methods used from PDFKit are documented on [pdfkit.org](http://pdfkit.org/docs/getting_started.html)
+The methods used from PDFKit are documented on [pdfkit.org][pdfkit-docs]
 The documentation of SwissQRBill can be found in the [docs](./) directory of this repository.

-The complete source code is available in [examples/how-to-create-a-complete-qr-bill][source code].
+The complete source code is available in [examples/how-to-create-a-complete-qr-bill][source-code].
 A live version of the example is available on [StackBlitz][stackblitz].

 <br/>